cognesy/instructor-php/docs/cookbook/examples/troubleshooting/token_usage_events.mdx

 ## Overview

 Some use cases require tracking the token usage of the API responses.
-Currently, this can be done by listening to the `LLMResponseReceived` and `PartialLLMResponseReceived` events and summing the token usage of the responses.
+This can be done by getting `Usage` object from Instructor LLM response object.

-Code below demonstrates how it can be implemented using Instructor event listeners.
+Code below demonstrates how it can be retrieved for both sync and streamed requests.

-> Note: OpenAI API requires `stream_options` to be set to
-> `['include_usage' => true]` to include token usage in the streamed
-> responses.

 ## Example